drmuttik/hivemonitor/README.md

     (If any error occurs it will be reported at the bottom.)</ins>
     <br><ins>**Note**: Sending Emails from a script is considered an unsafe operation (due to spam risks) - you will need to explicitly allow it when Google Sheets ask.</ins>

-If you need help, find any bug, have any comments or ideas, please Email me - you can find the address at the bottom of ["hivemonitor.pdf"](hivemonitor.pdf).
+If you need help, find any bugs, have any comments or ideas, please Email me - you can find the address at the top of ["hivemonitor.pdf"](hivemonitor.pdf).

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between;">
   <img src="sensor-frame-back.jpeg" alt="Sensor frame (back)" width="300px" height="400px">